mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/dynamodb/Setting-up-Amazon-DynamoDB.md

 <a name="policy" />
 ## 1. Creating Amazon DynamoDB table

-If [[Scala Hadoop Shred]] won't find a specified table - it will try to create it with default provisioned throughput, which might be not enough.
+If [[Scala Hadoop Shred]] won't find a specified table - it will try to create it with default provisioned throughput, which might be not sufficient.
 This step is optional, but recommended.

 Table name can be anything, but must be unique.